pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 KPIs are typically chosen based on their relevance to the objectives being pursued, as well as their measurability and their ability to drive behavior and decision-making.
 KPIs should be clearly defined, and should be tracked and reported on a regular basis to ensure that progress is being made towards the desired outcomes.

-Key Performance Indicators

-> Of the metrics, you -- as the marketer or analyst -- need to select those indicators of success.
-You may not actually care about the total visitors to the landing page, but rather, focus solely on the number of total form submissions (As as all know, more traffic is not always a positive thing, if your visitors aren't taking the action you want them to take).
-So, your KPIs may break down as follows:

-1. Total form submissions
-2. Form conversion rate (submissions/total visits)
-3. Form conversion rate broken down by acquisition source

-These three metrics are examples of numbers that can be *directly* bound to definitions of success or failure from a business perspective.

-### Metrics vs KPIs

-> We take these terms seriously because there is real business value tied to each term in different ways.
+Comparing metrics to KPIs:

-> For example, your intern may be qualified to pull metrics from your Google Analytics account, but until those metrics are studied and summarized into business insights, they are nothing more than numbers in a spreadsheet.
+* Util metrics are studied and summarized into business insights, they are nothing more than numbers in a spreadsheet
-> Similarly, the same intern might be able to pull hundreds of different metrics to report to your senior leadership, but if they aren't aligned behind a set of KPIs, the usefulness of the data will fall short.
+* If metrics aren't aligned behind a set of KPIs, the usefulness of the data will fall short

 ## Analytics

-Analytics is the process of analyzing and interpreting data in order to gain insights, inform decision-making, and improve performance.
-Analytics involves a range of techniques and tools, including statistical analysis, data mining, machine learning, and predictive modeling, among others.
+**Analytics is the process of analyzing and interpreting data in order to gain insights, inform decision-making, and improve performance.**

+Analytics refers to the systematic study and analysis of data (i.e. Metrics and KPIs).
+In analytics we want to study metics and work to extract insights and/or conclusions about what they mean for a business.

+We can answer specific questions with analytics or solve particular problems by analyzing data sets and identifying trends, patterns, and correlations that might not be immediately apparent.

+Analytics are the interpretations of data that transform numbers and metrics into actionable ideas and insights --- and not data points that can be pulled directly from an analytics system.

 Analytics can be used to answer a variety of questions, such as: